 World War II was not kind to the sovereign nation of Poland.
 In September 1939, Poland was invaded on both sides—first by the Nazis on September 1 and then by the Soviets on the 17th—effectively tearing the country in half.
-Polish citizens lived under constant terror, captivity and persecution and by the end of the war, roughly 6 million Poles had died—approximately 1/5 of the pre-war population— but things did not improve.
+Polish citizens lived under constant terror, captivity, and persecution.
+By the end of the war, roughly 6 million Poles had died—approximately 1/5 of the pre-war population—and things did not improve.
 The defeat of the Nazis meant the triumph of the Soviets; Poland was no better off.

-The Innocents opens with a young French Red Cross volunteer, Mathilde (Lou de Laâge), who has been tasked with helping the survivors of the Warsaw camps.
+The Innocents opens with a young French Red Cross volunteer, Mathilde (Lou de Laâge), tasked with helping the survivors of the Warsaw camps.
 A local nun, Maria (Agata Buzek), begs for Mathilde’s help but refuses to bring the sick patient to the clinic.
 Mathilde must visit the abbey and only after-hours.
 When Mathilde arrives, she finds the patient, a nun, who is not sick but about to give birth.
-The child is breeched and Mathilde must improvise a cesarean section.
-She does and the child’s life is saved.
+The child is breeched, and Mathilde must improvise a cesarean section.
+She does, and the child’s life is saved.

-Thanks to Fontaine’s formalist restraint, The Innocents is an opaque movie; one stripped free of adornment and bleached of color.
-Whites, pale blues and blacks populate the world of the abbey while Mathilde’s military-brown uniform positively pops off the screen.
-There is no doubt that she is the outsider in an insular world.
+Thanks to Fontaine’s formalist restraint, The Innocents is an opaque movie, one stripped free of adornment and bleached of color.
+Whites, pale blues, and blacks populate the world of the abbey while Mathilde’s military-brown uniform positively pops off the screen.
+There is no doubt that she is an outsider in an insular world.

-Screenwriters Fontaine, Pascal Bonitzer, Sabrina B. Karine, Alice Vial and Philippe Maynial draw their story from the real-life account of Madeleine Pauliac who, at the age of 27, was appointed Chief Doctor of the French Hospital in Warsaw where she discovered the horrific amount of rape that had been perpetrated by the Russians, both in and out of the convents.
+Screenwriters Fontaine, Pascal Bonitzer, Sabrina B. Karine, Alice Vial, and Philippe Maynial draw their story from the real-life account of Madeleine Pauliac, who, at the age of 27, was appointed Chief Doctor of the French Hospital in Warsaw where she discovered the horrific amount of rape that had been perpetrated by the Russians, both in and out of the convents.
 Fontaine uses this historical event to explore the ugly underbelly of occupation and the guilt accompanied.
-These women are victims, yet the very place that they seek solace from furthers this notion of guilt.
-Once these babies are born, Mother Superior whisks them away from the abbey with an out of sight, out of mind mentality.
-This does nothing but further the pain these women feel.
+These women are victims, yet the very place they seek solace furthers their guilt.